 A socially just community in which Government policy and practice reflect the lives and experiences of people with disability as individuals, family members and participants with many roles in a broad range of diverse settings, remaining always mindful of the rights of people with disability,respecting their choices, celebrating their diversity and valuing their contributions.

 Disability Council Direction Statement 2020-2021

 Council member profiles

-On the Disability Council I am surrounded by altruistic high achievers who deal with our challenges daily, and take that responsibility very seriously.
-We’re backed by a forthright Secretariat and a committed Minister.
-Help us to fully engage with those around us, and make the system” more attentive, productive and fairer.
-Cheers!
+On the Disability Council, Mark is surrounded by altruistic high achievers who deal with challenges daily and take that responsibility very seriously, backed by a fortnight Secretariat and a committed Minister.
+Help the Council fully engage with those around them, and make the system more attentive, productive and fairer.

 Paul lives in a small coastal town in rural NSW.
 Paul was diagnosed with Aspergers when he was 19 years old.